 You can also keep a picnic kit at the ready.
 Stash paper plates, picnic-ready flatware, sunblock and a few outdoor games in a container.
 When not in use, slip it in your cooler for next time!

 - Consider packing two containers—a picnic basket for tableware and nonperishable items and a cooler for cold food and beverages.

-- To make it easy to get at the items you need when you arrive at your picnic site, pack your basket in reverse order.
+- Pack your basket in reverse order to make it easy to get at the items you need when you arrive at your picnic site.
 Place nonperishable food on the bottom, then serving items and tableware, and finally the tablecloth on top.